OpenLHS/Distrib_analysis/Vertically_distributed_analysis/logistic_regression_nonpenalized/Logistic_regression_modelling/README.md

 # Vertically distributed unpenalized Logistic Regression

-This implementation of the Vertical Logistic Regression leads to valid estimates and standard errors for the logistic regression model (with no penalization).
+This implementation of the Vertical Logistic Regression leads to valid estimates for the logistic regression model (with no penalization).
 The results can be interpreted as they would with the following `R` calls in a pooled setting:
-- `glm(formula, data, family = “binomial”)`
+- `glmnet_model <- glmnet(scale(x), y, family=binomial, lambda=lambda, alpha=0, standardize=FALSE)`

 ## Table of contents